How Sean Connery Shaped the Future: A Legacy Timeline

 In 1999, Sean Connery was voted by People magazine as the "Sexiest Man of the Century".

-In 2004, a poll in the UK Sunday Herald recognised Connery as "The Greatest Living Scot".
+In 2004, a poll in the UK Sunday Herald recognized Sean Connery as "The Greatest Living Scot".

-2010: Bronze bust of Connery placed in Tallinn, Estonia
+2010: Bronze bust sculpture placed in Tallinn, Estonia

-In 2010, a bronze bust sculpture of Sean Connery was placed in Tallinn, Estonia, outside The Scottish Club.
+In 2010, a bronze bust sculpture of Sean Connery was placed in Tallinn, Estonia, outside The Scottish Club, honoring his legacy and connection to Scotland.

 In 2011, a EuroMillions survey named Sean Connery "Scotland's Greatest Living National Treasure".

-In 2024, the Edinburgh International Film Festival established an annual award in Sean Connery's honour, named The Sean Connery Prize for Feature Filmmaking Excellence, a prize of £50,000 is given to the makers of a film chosen by audience vote.
+In 2024, the Edinburgh International Film Festival established the annual Sean Connery Prize for Feature Filmmaking Excellence, which includes a prize of £50,000.